mryx007/clio-audiobook-player/README.md

 Clio is a clean, simple audiobook player for Android designed for listening to local audio files without clutter, tracking, or account requirements.

-It started as a fork of [Voice](https://github.com/PaulWoitaschek/Voice) by Paul Woitaschek, refined with practical everyday features, a refreshed interface, and a focus on speed and battery efficiency.
+It started as a fork of [Voice](https://github.com/PaulWoitaschek/Voice) by Paul Woitaschek, refined with practical everyday features, a refreshed interface, and a focus on speed.

 ---